domfarolino/blog/_posts/2016-7-01-Binary-Tree-Inductive-Proofs.md

 > have the same depth or same level.

 This definition provides very rigid restrictions.
-All perfect trees will be shaped like the following:
+All perfect trees will be shaped as such:

 ![perfect binary tree]({{ site.baseurl }}/images/2016-7-01-Binary-Tree-Inductive-Proofs/perfect.png)